Income tax now a matter of state law – courts and people will decide its fate

 - Democrats blocked a public referendum.
 Supporters of an income tax adopted a last-minute amendment to SB 5096, declaring the need for an income tax to be an “emergency.”
 This prevented the public from filing a referendum to overturn the law.
 The public still has the option of filing an initiative, but to appear on the ballot, double the number of petition signatures will be required, a much more difficult hurdle.

-In the months since the Legislature passed the income tax, the case for an income tax has become even weaker.
+Since the Legislature passed the income tax, the case for an income tax has become even weaker.
 Our state’s very-healthy and not-at-all broken tax system has been generating ever-greater tax collections, mainly due to taxes on business as our economy recovers from our COVID shutdown.
-State economists have increased their projections of state tax collections nearly $8 billion since the Legislature adjourned its 2021 session.
-About $2 billion comes from the yet-to-be collected income tax, but we are hardly in a financial emergency.
+We are hardly in a financial emergency.

-Meanwhile, the inevitable legal challenge has been filed, and as of December 2021, the case is before the state Supreme Court.
+Meanwhile, the inevitable legal challenge has been filed, and as of January 2023, the case is before the state Supreme Court.
 Already the court has provided one hint of its leanings: It has allowed collection of the new income tax even though it has not yet ruled on the challenge.
-If the court reverses 88 years of precedent and permits the income tax to stand, an initiative to repeal the tax remains a possibility.
+If the court ultimately reverses 89 years of precedent and permits the income tax to stand, an initiative to repeal the tax remains a possibility.
 Should the public choose to file an initiative, legislative rules prevent us from using state resources to take a position for or against a specific ballot proposition.

 To inform public understanding about the new Washington state income tax legislation, here are links to the public briefing papers we posted prior to the 2021 debate.
-These briefing papers, originally posted Jan.
-10, 2021, have been updated with current information as of December 17, 2021.
+These briefing papers, originally posted on this site Jan.
+10, 2021, have been updated with post-debate information.